ory/docs/docs/ecosystem/projects.md

 you're not writing a basic web app but something that has to work on different devices, that has machine-2-machine interaction, or enables third-party developers to use your API (and pay for it), then this is what you're looking for.
-Ory Hydra is not identity management, though.
+Ory Hydra isn't identity management, though.
 Instead, it connects to your existing identity management (e.g. the one from the paragraph above, or your MySQL+PHP login service, or your Federated SAML SSO) and is capable of issuing, in a secure and OpenID Certified manner, access, refresh, and ID tokens.
 Of